wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 access is processed after `C` but before `F`, then the high priority access must be scheduled at cycle `F`, which makes the previous scheduling of the low priority event invalid.

+In order to model the queuing effect of high priority accesses, the timing cache maintains a member variable `lastAccCycle`, to represent the scheduling cycle of the last high priority access.
+When a high priority access event is processed, it compares the simulation cycle `C` with `lastAccCycle + 1`.
+If the latter is larger, then the event must be queued for `lastAccCycle - C` cycles before it is handled by hardware.

+The timing cache also